TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     filesystem.options:

-        For OS VMs this specifies the array of mount options for this filesystem when it is mounted into the zone.
-Examples of options include: "ro" and "nodevices".
+        For OS VMs this specifies the array of mount options for this file system when it is mounted into the zone.
+Examples of options include:
+        "ro" and "nodevices".

         type: array of strings (each string is an option)
         vmtype: OS